-Dimitar Berbatov celebrated his 32nd birthday with a vital - if offside - goal that spurred Fulham onto victory against London rivals West Ham tonight.
+Dimitar Berbatov celebrated his 32nd birthday with a vital - if offside - goal that spurred Fulham on to a 3-1 victory against London rivals West Ham at Craven Cottage.

-After a bright start to the season, the Cottagers' form has tailed off dramatically and manager Martin Jol admitted in the build-up this clash was ``vital'' to his struggling side.
+After a bright start to the season, the Cottagers' form has tailed off dramatically and manager Martin Jol admitted in the build-up that this clash was crucial.

 That sense of importance was evident from the outset as Fulham came out swinging, with Berbatov nodding home the opener just 10 minutes in.

-Replays showed the Bulgarian was in an offside position when Damien Duff sent in the free-kick, but the home side were not complaining after a run of just two league wins in 15.
+Replays showed the Bulgarian was in an offside position when Damien Duff sent in the cross, but the home side were not complaining after a run of just two league wins in 15.

 West Ham have endured similar struggles of late but showed impressive fight by the Thames, levelling things up through captain Kevin Nolan in the 48th minute.

-Hugo Rodallega bundled home a Duff cross just a minute later to put Fulham on course for their second league win of 2013, which was secured in stoppage time when Joey O'Brien inadvertently put into his own goal.
+That parity lasted only a minute, though, as Hugo Rodallega bundled home a Duff cross to put Fulham on course for their second league win of 2013, which was secured in stoppage time when Joey O'Brien inadvertently put into his own goal.

 Guy Demel did well to stop Duff latching onto a looped through ball from Berbatov, before Winston Reid denied the latter after neat link-up play.